MadMatcher/MadLib/docs/madlib-technical-guide.md

 )
 ```

 To access the WebUI labeler, you will visit: 127.0.0.1:8502 on your local machine.
 We are also saving the labeled data to 'web-labeling-data.parquet'.
 This file will be saved in the directory where your Python script lives on your local machine.

-**Case 3: Using with Spark on a cluster**:
+**Example for Running Spark on a Cluster:**
 ```python
 from pathlib import Path
 # Create web labeler with custom configuration